Introduction to Equity Research Jobs

 Fresh graduates typically start from this position, depending on their academic credentials.
 You start at the Junior analyst level, this is where you learn about the 10-20+ companies your team (usually you and your boss) are responsible for by updating the earnings models and industry models (primarily Excel and Access-Based), summarizing any news or recent developments that would probably have an effect on the valuation of your companies, and writing research notes on company news and earnings.

-This promotion could come sooner or later depending on how fast you grasp knowledge about the companies, proficient at discussing the industry you have researched upon, how well you communicate your ideas and give presentations.
+This promotion could come sooner or later depending on how fast you grasp knowledge about the companies, proficiency at discussing the industry you have researched, and how well you communicate your ideas and give presentations.
 Associates would be responsible and be allotted their own set of industries to work upon.
-The most effective Associates have great relationships with clients and company management and other industry experts who they can discuss with the expected changes in the industry that could affect the stock prices of the companies they are covering.
+The most effective Associates have great relationships with clients and company management and other industry experts who can discuss the expected changes in the industry that could affect the stock prices of the companies they are covering.

 From there, exceptional associates in a few years can progress to the senior analyst position.
-The senior analyst level positions would require a minimum of 5 years of work experience, MBA or finance based degree from a reputed college or the CFA charter.
+The senior analyst level positions would require a minimum of 5 years of work experience, an MBA or finance-based degree from a reputed college, or the CFA charter.
 Once the Analyst role is reached, the job now is to become more valuable to the clients by serving them better and also increase the number of clients to bring in more business.